 - Peak prevalence is between the ages of 20 and 30.

 - There is no structural lesion, and no single explanation has been found to explain the condition.
 However, it seems to involve abnormal smooth muscle activity ± visceral hypersensitivity, and abnormal central processing of painful stimuli.
+The bidirectional communication between the gut and the brain is modulated by the autonomic nervous system.
+A reduction in parasympathetic activity and an increase in sympathetic activity is seen in many IBS patients.

 - IBS is associated with increased levels of psychiatric distress and poor coping strategies.